 When it’s nearly melted, add the coconut oil, cocoa butter, cod liver oil, and lanolin.
 Continue to heat gently until everything is liquid.

 Pour the mixture into the chilled bowl and add the zinc oxide and bentonite clay.
-Stir to incorporate the powders, then return to the freezer for about 10 minutes.
+Stir to incorporate the powders, then return to the freezer for 5-10 minutes.

 After chilling, whip the mixture with the whisk attachment of the electric mixer or using a handheld mixer for 5-10 minutes on medium-high speed until stiff peaks form.
 If the oils don’t seem to be firming up, return to the freezer for another five minutes or so, then continue whipping.